MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netrequest/nf-netrequest-netrequestsetdatacomplete.md

 After this method returns, the request handle is no longer valid.
 NetAdapterCx removes it from the NETQUEUE and deletes the NETREQUEST object.

-The minimum NetAdapterCx version for **NetRequestSetDataComplete** is 1.0.

 ## -see-also